andy-9/learning/Docker/learning_docker.md

 ## Containers
 * are running instances of images
-* meant to host a specific task or process
+* meant to run a specific task or process (host instance of web server or db, carry out a computation, ...)
 * are completely isolated environments
 * share the same OS kernel (not meant to host an OS)
 * application + libraries + dependencies
 * can easily provision applications and scale them
 * run several instances of the same app for load balancing.
 If one fails, destroy and launch new one.
-* only lives as long as the process inside it is alive
+* only live as long as the process inside them are alive - exit after task is done or container crashes

 <br>